UN-OCHA/common_design/README.md

 1. Run `nvm use` in theme folder to ensure the correct node version.
 2. Install the dependencies: `npm install`
-3. Copy `localConfig.example.json` to `localConfig.json` and specify the URL of your local Drupal environment.
-4. Run the simple gulp task to build the CSS and watch for new changes: `gulp dev`
+4. Run `npm run sass:build` task to build the CSS and watch for new changes: `npm run sass:watch`
 5. When you make commits, it will automatically run a "production" Sass build that excludes Sourcemaps
 6. For twig debug and local development see [Disable Drupal 8 caching during development ](https://www.drupal.org/node/2598914)